-Dutch government to shut two coal-fired energy plants by 2024
+Netherlands to ban coal-fired power plants in blow to RWE

+AMSTERDAM (Reuters) - The Netherlands will ban the use of coal in electricity generation in the coming decade and shut down two of its five coal-fired plants at the end of 2024 unless they switch fuels.

-AMSTERDAM (Reuters) - The Dutch government on Friday said it will close two of the five coal-fired energy plants in the Netherlands by 2024, in the first step towards its earlier announced goal to shut them all down by 2030.
+The law announced by economy minister Eric Wiebes on Friday applies to plants build in the 1990s, while newer ones will have to shut by the end of 2029, and marks the first step towards the government’s goal of shutting all coal-fired plants by 2030.

-Economy minister Eric Wiebes said he will draft a law forbidding the use of coal for electricity, giving the operators of the coal-fired plants the choice between closing down entirely or switching to other power sources.

-The first two plants affected, run by German energy company RWE and Sweden’s Vattenfall in Geertruidenberg and Amsterdam, respectively, have been in operation since 1994.
+The first two plants are run by Germany’s RWE and Sweden’s Vattenfall in Geertruidenberg and Amsterdam, respectively, and have been in operation since 1994.
 The remaining three were built in 2015 and 2016.

+RWE, which also operates one of the newer coal-fired plants, said it was displeased by the decisions, as they offer no compensation for the ban on coal and for the 3.2 billion euros ($3.8 billion) RWE said it invested in its newest plant at the request of the government.

+“We expect significant consequences for our activities”, the company said in a statement.
+“We will contemplate legal action if the law is implemented as currently proposed.”

 Shutting the coal-fired plants should help the government achieve its goal of reducing CO2 emissions by 49 percent relative to the 1990 level by 2030.